rachartier/tiny-devicons-auto-colors.nvim/README.md

 - `bias`: A table of three numbers that represent the bias for the Lab color space.
 This affects how the "nearest color" is calculated.
 The default is `{1, 1, 1}`.
 Should be used carefully...

 After calling `setup`, the plugin will automatically assign colors to all devicons.
 You do not need to do anything

+A function `require("tiny-devicons-auto-colors").apply(colors_table)` is also available to apply the colors.
+It can be useful if you want to apply the new colors when you change the colorscheme.

 ### Thanks